Activities for kids: October 7–13

 Thursday

-Poetry is a way of seeing things outside the boxes they are always being put in.
-You’ll be rejuvenated by the nature of Fort Tryon park and emboldened by our resilient neighborhood.
-You’ll explore the wilds of language out in the world, allowing a stream of poetry to flow from the river of possibility.
+You’ll be rejuvenated by the nature of Fort Tryon Park and emboldened by our resilient neighborhood, exploring the wilds of language out in the world.

 For ages 8 to 13.